laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 - A is X times as ____ as B, X times as ____ A as B: A = XB
 	- 7 years ago, Samir was 3 times as old as Deepak: S - 7 = 3(D - 7)
 	- Sue planted 4 times as many apple seeds as she planted orange seeds: A = 4O

+## Date Interpretation
+- **All graphs are drawn to scale.**
+- Charts
+	- Pie Chart
+	- Line Chart
+	- Bar Chart
+		- Segmented Bar Graph
+		- Side-by-side Bar Graph
+	- Histogram
+	- Scatterplots
+- Scatter Plots
+	- Visually display the relationship of two variables over a group of individuals.
+	- Correlation:
+		- Positive
+		- Negative
+		- No relation
+	- Regression/Trend line
+		- The dots above the line is greater than expectation.
+		- The dots below the line is worse than expectation.

+## Problem Solving Strategy
+- **Backsolving**: assuming one of the numerical answers from five options is the correct answer; from this, we work backwards, and see if it make sense in the problem.
+If the answer doesn't work, we pick another answer and try again.
+	- Improvement: choose the middle answer and see the difference is greater or lesser.
+- Always check whether the question define the variable to be integers or not.
+- If the question ask the question like x + y rather than x = ? or y = ?, there must be a shorter way to get the answer without resolving x and y.
+- If one expression is repeated or compound fraction, we can choose a single variable for the expression.
+	- (x^2+1)^2 - 15(x^2+1) + 50 = 0 --> u = x^2+2, u^2 - 15u + 50 = 0
+	- 3 / (1-8/(7+k)) = 15
+- Assign Variable
+	- Pick a variable that you can know what the symbol represents.
+	- Assign a variable for the smallest value or for the target value for which the question ask.
+- **Picking Numbers**
+	- Efficient way when the answer is that relationship can't be decided.
+	- Consider different categories: **positive/negative/zero and integer/fraction/decimal.**